 Business Model Lab: Free tool to do and share Business Canvas Model

-The business canvas model is the perfect tool for when you have an idea and want to shape it.
-It is usually done on physical paper and uses Postit but it is as manageable in practice.
+The business canvas model is the perfect tool if you have an idea and want to give shape it.
+It is usually done on physical paper and uses Post-it but it is not as manageable in practice.
 That's why we have created Business Model Lab where, besides being able to create them from a PC, tablet or mobile, it allows collaborative editing.

-In 2009 one Alexander Osterwalder proposed a canvas for the initial development of business models, the Business Canvas Model.
+In 2009, Alexander Osterwalder proposed a canvas for the initial development of business models, the Business Canvas Model.

 The idea was to have a simple but powerful tool to analyze and develop new business models.